So you decided to try Genetic Genealogy!

 So now that you want to join a DNA Surname Project who do I test?
 This is a great question and it depends on what you want to know.

 To DNA test an actual surname, you must test a male member of your family.
-If you are a male genealogist researching your surname, you can take the test yourself.
+You can take the test yourself if you are a male genealogist researching your surname.
 It is a simple cheek swab that is returned in a supplied mailer.
-It takes about 8 weeks for the results to be posted from the time you return the sample.
+It takes about eight weeks for the results to be posted when you return the sample.

-If you are a female genealogist, you must enlist a male in your line, a brother, father, your father's brother or one of his sons(a cousin).
+If you are a female genealogist, you must enlist a male in your line, a brother, father, your father's brother, or one of his sons(a cousin).
 An example would be...you were born a Jones, you must find a male Jones member willing to submit to the cheek swab.
 It could be your brother or your father.
-If there are no immediate family members to test you must look for a brother of your father or the son of a your father's brother.
-You cannot test the son of your father's sister, it must be a straight line male from your paternal side.
-If you want to test a nephew, it must be your brother's son and not your sister's.
+If there are no immediate family members to test, you must look for a brother of your father or the son of your father's brother.
+You cannot test the son of your father's sister.
+It must be a straight-line male from your paternal side.
+If you want to test a nephew, it must be your brother's son, not your sister's.